-This mistake is the bad habit of invaliding others.
-It can be subtle eye rolls, not engaging, sighing, or overtly expressing “that’s silly” or “We tried that before”.
+I’m referring to the bad habit of invalidating others.
+It can be subtle eye rolls, sighing, criticizing, distancing, and/or overtly expressing “that’s silly” or “that’s stupid”.

 1. Do Not Be critical